imjeremiah/plone-enterprise-project/_project-docs/plone/plone-theme-rules.md

 4. Low contrast text on colored backgrounds
 5. Fixed pixel values that break responsive design

-This theme system creates a professional yet approachable educational platform that teachers will find both functional and delightful to use daily.
+This theme system creates a professional classroom management interface that teachers will find both functional and efficient for daily use.